Standards

 - OAuth 2.0 — throughout the integrations layer

-- Used across native connectors and the builder: authorization-code flow, client credentials, and JWT bearer, as declared by the target system.
-The builder lets you pick the flow, store credentials under tenant-scoped encryption, and refresh tokens without custom code.
+- Native connectors support authorization-code flow, client credentials, and JWT bearer, as declared by the target system.
+The in-app builder covers the authorization-code and client-credentials flows: pick the flow, store credentials under tenant-scoped encryption, and refresh tokens without custom code.

 What's not at launch.